 Your aim should be to establish that neither of you are weird(er than either of you consider acceptable) and to escalate to a phone number.
 There’s no magic amount of time here because every person is different.

 Sometimes it’s five messages in, sometimes it’s five days.
 Either way, if the conversation goes on long enough that she gets bored, it’s over.
+Instead, you want to flirt with your matches on Tinder, get them interested in you and actually arrange to meet up.

 Good life advice in general, but this absolutely applies to Tinder as well.
 Talk to women about dating apps and more often than not, this is their biggest complaint.
+Too many use terrible pickup lines, though there are a few genuinely good Tinder pickup lines.

 No weird pickup lines, no requesting naked photos and no “hey baby, you’re hot, I want you”.
 It’s creepy.